Asabeneh/10-days-of-git-and-github/readme.md

 ![](/images/nano.png)

 As you can see from the above figure, the cursor is active and you can write on the pad.
-You can only use arrow keys to move the cursor left, right, up and down.
+You can only use arrow keys to move the cursor left, right, up, and down.
 Let's write some text on the opened pad.
-There are instructors at the bottom that tells how to exit.For instance ctrl + x is to exit.
+There are instructors at the bottom that tells how to exit.
+For instance ctrl + x is to exit.
 When you exit either you save or cancel which comes when you click ctrl + x.

 ![](/images/writting_on_nano.png)